WallE256/Iunctio/README.md

 ### Diagrams and their Options

-There are three different types of diagram available and each diagram.
+There are four different types of diagram available and each diagram has its own advantages, disadvantages and use cases.

 #### Arc Diagram